Compare all online TEFL / TESOL courses in Australia (2024)

 This post is focused on courses that are offered 100% online – but – if you thrive in an environment with other people and think a face-to-face course would be better, many of the following courses have hybrid (online + in-person) versions.

+Are online TESOL courses valid?
 Yes, an accredited online TEFL / TESOL certification is equally valid to one completed offline.
 The main difference is that the teaching practice occurs online instead of in-person.
-If you plan on teaching online, there is a distinct benefit to this, as you’ll be more prepared for your first online class.
-Online courses are more convenient and can be done from the comfort of home.
+If you plan on teaching online, there is a benefit to this, as you’ll be more prepared for the digital environment.
+Online courses are convenient and can be completed from home.

 What is 'teaching practice' and do I need it?